nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 Each step in this chain guarantees that the next step can be trusted to have certain properties because any unauthorized modification of a subsequent step will be detected and the process halted.
 Each layer guarantees the trustworthiness of the following layer, all the way back to a property in the system referred to as *root of trust* (RoT).

-An RoT consists of hardware, software, and data components that must always behave as expected because any misbehavior cannot be detected.
+A RoT consists of hardware, software, and data components that must always behave as expected because any misbehavior cannot be detected.

 You can compare a chain of trust to the concept of a door with its root of trust being a key: